 Sue Chacko is a wife of 10 years, a mom of three, and has her doctorate degree in pharmacy.

-She writes for Mama of Three Boys in her spare time.
+She writes in her spare time.
 She loves to encourage Christian women, wives, and moms to find joy, and strength in marriage, motherhood, and everyday life by seeking God first.
 Follow Sue: Facebook, Instagram, Twitter, and Pinterest.